 Installing water softeners and filtering systems.

-Flushing and inspecting water heaters to prolong life expectancy.
+Flushing and checking water heaters to extend life expectancy.

 Addressing concerns with temperature, leakages, or failure to heat water.